14. Degree and Certificate Requirements

 14.11 Students must satisfy all requirements of the University Core Curriculum as specified under their catalog.

-14.12 The student must be formally recommended for graduation by the Faculty Senate.
+14.12 The student must be formally recommended for graduation by the Faculty Advisory Council.

 14.13 Graduate students are referred to the appropriate section of the Graduate Catalog regarding degree requirements.